-Prof. Keller’s book, Mexico’s Cold War: Cuba, the United States, and the Legacy of the Mexican Revolution, is forthcoming from Cambridge University Press in Fall 2015.
+Prof. Keller is the author of Mexico’s Cold War: Cuba, the United States, and the Legacy of the Mexican Revolution, from Cambridge University Press.
 In it, she uses declassified Mexican and U.S. intelligence sources and Cuban diplomatic records to challenge the ideas that Mexico was a peaceful haven or a weak neighbor forced to submit to U.S. pressure.
 She argues instead that Mexico did in fact suffer from the political and social turbulence that characterized the Cold War era in general, but by maintaining relations with Cuba it played a unique, and heretofore overlooked, role in the hemispheric Cold War.

 Renata Keller has received grants and fellowships from the Social Science Research Council, the Kluge Center at the U.S. Library of Congress, the Fulbright Foundation, and the Philanthropic Educational Organization.
 She has published her work in edited volumes and articles, including recent articles in Diplomatic History and the Latin American Research Review.